tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 Further, this approach doesn't provide an example in context, which is what usually clarifies the data for the user.

-### Swagger UI's Model versus Model Schema approach
+### Swagger UI's approach

 Is the display from the [Swagger UI](http://idratherbewriting.com/pubapis_swagger/) any better?
 Not really.
 In some ways, it's more confusing.

 The [Swagger UI](https://github.com/swagger-api/swagger-ui) reads the Swagger spec file and displays it in the visual format that you see with examples such as the [Swagger Petstore](http://petstore.swagger.io/).

-The Swagger UI lets you toggle between a "Model Schema" and a "Model" view for both responses and request body parameters.
+The Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.

-The Model Schema shows a sample of the syntax along with examples.
-When you click the Model Schema (yellow box) in the [/Pet (POST) endpoint](http://petstore.swagger.io/#!/pet/addPet), Swagger inserts the content in the `body` parameter box.
+The Example Value shows a sample of the syntax along with examples.
+When you click the Model (yellow box) in the [/Pet (POST) endpoint](http://petstore.swagger.io/#!/pet/addPet), Swagger inserts the content in the `body` parameter box.
 Here's the Pet POST endpoint Model Schema:

 ```json
 {